albertz/AutoSleep/README.md

 AutoSleep
 =========

-Idea: SIGSTOP processes which are not needed when system runs on battery.
-SIGCONT processes once they are needed again.
+Suspend (SIGSTOP) processes which are not needed when system runs on battery.
+Resume (SIGCONT) processes once they are needed again.

 For Chrome: All processes which belongs to tabs in the background can be stopped.

-In general, if an app is in the background, it can be stopped.
+In general, if an app is in the background and not an important system service, it can be stopped.

-Stop all services except of whitelist?